JustAB0x/pwgrs/README.md

 # @pwgrs

-CLI password generator with smart defaults and a built-in copy-to-clipboard feature.
+CLI password generator with sensible defaults and a built-in copy-to-clipboard feature.

 ## Usage